University of Louisville Cardinal Marching Band

 The University of Louisville Cardinal Marching Band is the official marching band of the University of Louisville (UofL) in Louisville, Kentucky.
 It is considered a Music Ambassador for UofL.
 The CMB performs at all home football games at Cardinal Stadium, all postseason bowl games, and select away football games.
 It also plays at the annual Spring Scrimmage Game which pits the Cardinal Offense against the Cardinal Defense.

 The CMB is composed of students at the University of Louisville and surrounding Kentuckiana Metroversity institutions.
 Every member of the CMB receives a scholarship to perform with the ensemble.
 There are additional awards for the official CMB Bugler and Feature Twirler.
-The Cardinal Marching Band is a Major Ensemble course at the UofL School of Music and is the official band of the Kentucky Derby in which they are known for its nationally televised performances of My Old Kentucky Home every year.
+The Cardinal Marching Band is a Major Ensemble course at the UofL School of Music.
+The Cardinal Marching Band is also the Official Band of the Kentucky Derby, held on the first Saturday in May each year.

 Overview

 During the university's Fall semester, the band rehearses from 4:30pm to 6:30pm on Mondays, Wednesdays, and Fridays.
 Membership includes the brass and woodwinds, drumline, the feature twirler, colorguard, and drum majors.
 It is composed of students at the university (music majors and non-music majors alike) as well as select students of other Metroversity colleges that don't have a marching band program of their own.
 Members receive both a college credit and a scholarship for participation.
 The band has performed on MTV and has had musical greats join them in performance such as world-renowned trumpeter, Wynton Marsalis.
 The group was chosen to perform for the Captain's Celebration of the 2008 Ryder Cup at the Valhalla Golf Club.
 The group has also been featured and/or written about on ESPN, FOX Sports, Good Morning America, ABC World News Tonight with Charlie Gibson, Inside Edition, and ABC's Extreme Makeover: Home Edition.